-Spencer Kimball: Exactly, that’s what you’d need to do.
-And that’s not necessarily such a tall order… Add an interstitial to your website which pops up and asks the user to agree that their personal data will be transferred for processing and storage to the United States, for example.
-That’s really where GDPR requirements end, and good business sense kicks in.
-Companies have to start thinking, “Okay, but what do our customers want?”
+Spencer Kimball: Exactly, that's what many companies will need to do.
+And that's not necessarily such a tall order...
+Add an interstitial to your website which pops up and lets the user know that their personal data will be transferred for processing and storage to the United States, for example, and to ask for consent where its needed.
+That's really where GDPR requirements end, and good business sense kicks in.
+Companies have to start thinking, "Okay, but what do our customers want?"
 This is a point that Kindred brings up.
-They’re keeping financial data for their customers.
-Those users, whether they’re in the EU or whether they’re in Australia, naturally would prefer that personal data be stored within their respective legal jurisdictions.
+They're keeping financial data for their customers.
+Those users, whether they're in the EU or whether they're in Australia, naturally would prefer that personal data be stored within their respective legal jurisdictions.

-Let’s consider the business decision which must be made by a fictional company which has traditionally stored its data in an Oracle RDBMS instance in an East Coast datacenter.
-With GDPR, this company now must interrupt its European users for consent to transfer and store their personal data in the United States.
-If they have a regional competitor with a local service, there is every reason to believe they will lose customers who find the consent disagreeable, or even alarming.
-Make no mistake, these consents are fundamentally warnings from the European Commission to consumers.
+Let's consider the business decision which must be made by a fictional company which has traditionally stored its data in an Oracle RDBMS instance in a US-east datacenter.
+With GDPR, this company now must interrupt its European users to explain the company’s plans to transfer and store their personal data in the United States.
+If they have a regional competitor with a local service, there is every reason to believe they will lose customers who find this plan disagreeable, or even alarming.
+Make no mistake, these requirements are fundamentally warnings from the European Commission to consumers.

-Things become even more problematic for SaaS businesses, where personal data is processed and stored on behalf of other companies’ customers.
+Things become even more problematic for SaaS businesses, where personal data is processed and stored on behalf of other companies' customers.
 In these circumstances, adverse reactions can have a more dramatic impact on the bottom line because the level of concern is magnified.
-This is because it’s shared both by the end consumer, who must still be served a consent request, and also by the SaaS customer who must assess the cost to their business of using a non-local provider for the same service.
+This is because it's shared both by the end consumer, who must still consent to or be informed about the transfers, and also by the SaaS customer who must assess the cost to their business of using a non-local provider for the same service.

 How does our fictional company solve this emerging problem?
 If they chose to keep their existing data architecture, they'd need to create two versions of their service: one for the United States, and a new siloed service for the European Union.
 The better solution is to use CockroachDB's geo-partitioning feature, which provides the ability to domicile data in close proximity to customers.
 Physically the database would have nodes in both the US and the EU, but to applications it would present logically as a monolithic database.
 While CockroachDB has had the ability since version 1.0 to replicate databases and tables with geographic constraints, geo-partitioning significantly extends this by allowing row-level control.